BachPhu/Obsidian-Notes/Blender/Blender Shortcuts.md

  A - select all
  Alt + A - deselect
  Ctrl + R - loop cut // Scroll down to add more
+ Ctrl + P - set parent // select the object and shift select last object as parent

 ## Sculpting Mode
 F - change brush size